 Engage with the text on multiple levels.
 Pay attention to Hurston's use of language, symbolism, and narrative structure.
 Take notes as you read, jotting down your thoughts and impressions.
 Reflect on the themes and characters, considering how they relate to your own experiences and perspectives.

-For example, when Janie experiences the pear tree, ask yourself: What does this scene evoke in me?
+Here's one way to look at it: when Janie experiences the pear tree, ask yourself: What does this scene evoke in me?
 How does it relate to my own experiences with love and nature?

 Explore the Historical and Cultural Context